 A) General common expenses

-The general common expenses are for the preservation, the maintenance and the administration of the common portions.
-They are allocated in accordance with the relative value of the fraction of a co-owner.
+As its name suggests, general common expenses are charges that concern the entire building and co-owners.
+These are expenses incurred for the preservation of the immovable, the maintenance and the administration of the common portions.
+They are distributed among all the co-owners according to the relative value of their fraction.

 In this respect, Article 1064 of the Civil Code of Québec provides that: